 |Washington D.C.||While it's legal to use marijuana recreationally, there are no retail establishments selling marijuana for recreational use.
 The D.C.
 Department of Health has a Medical Marijuana Program, but it's not currently accepting applications for medical marijuana facilities.|

 Many states and localities have restricted the number of dispensaries and cultivators or limit their size.
-Common barriers to starting a marijuana business include the high application fees, strict regulations, and stringent financial reporting and management requirements.
+Common barriers to starting a marijuana business include high application fees, strict regulations, and stringent financial reporting and management requirements.

 Starting a Marijuana Business?
 Get Legal Help Today

 It's critical to check on current licensing requirements with both your state and local governments before getting your marijuana business off the ground.
-Because this industry is heavily regulated and can still run afoul of federal laws, you should also consider meeting with an experienced business law attorney who can advise you of the laws in your jurisdiction while guiding your business through the red tape.
+Because this industry is heavily regulated and can still run afoul of federal laws, you should also consider meeting with an experienced cannabis law attorney who can advise you of the laws in your jurisdiction while guiding your business through the red tape.